 Carbonate terminated nanoparticles have a surface that is the closest to “bare” of all our particles.
 Similar to citrate, carbonate molecules provide a negative zeta potential across a wide range of pH.
 However, instead of three carboxylic acid groups like citrate (MW 189), carbonate has only a single carboxyl group and has a lower molecular weight (MW of CO32– is 60.0).
-The smaller size and reduced effective charge of the molecule makes it easier to displace resulting in higher surface loadings of physisorbed protein.
-The ability to load higher amounts of protein onto particles with this surface makes them ideal starting materials for bioconjugation applications such as lateral flow where a robust and dense antibody layer can increase assay sensitivity.
+The smaller size and reduced effective charge of the molecule makes it easier to displace, resulting in higher surface loadings of physisorbed protein.
+The ability to load higher amounts of protein onto particles with this surface makes them ideal starting materials for bioconjugation applications such as lateral flow where a robust, dense antibody layer increases assay sensitivity.

-- Highly displaceable surface groups for performing ligand exchange with proteins or other ligands.
-Molecules with thiols or amine will strongly associate with gold or silver surfaces, readily displacing carbonate.
+- Highly displaceable surface group ideal for displacement with proteins or other ligands.
+Molecules with thiols or amines will strongly associate with gold or silver surfaces, readily displacing carbonate.

 - Carbonate has a minor effect on hydrodynamic diameter with the TEM measured diameter very close to the hydrodynamic diameter as measured with DLS.

 Representative Source: Potassium carbonate (Sigma Aldrich P5833)

 Isoelectric Point: < 2

 Displaceable: Carbonate is more displaceable than citrate and tannic acid; closest to “bare” surface of our particles